cse5345-fall-2016/assignment2/README.md

 description of an *anonymous* or *named function* to be written, and some code.

+You'll write your anonymous function where is says `your_anonymous_function(..)`.

-You'll write your function where is says `«your code»`.
+You'll write your named function where is says `"your code"`.

 In ex01 and ex02, tests are included below where you write your code: